cybergirll/Server-Setup-for-MacOS-Backups/README.md

   | When creating new VM | Be cognizant of your host operating system's memory needs |
   | When creating a Virtual hard disk | You can always grow (but not shrink) the drive's capacity, partitions and filesystems later |

+### Mounting the ISO and Bootstrapping

+- After creating the virtual hard drive you will be back at the main VirtualBox Manager window.
+From here, make sure the new Kali VM is highlighted blue and click the green arrow Start button.
+- Next you'll be prompted for a start-up disk.
+Click the little folder icon with the green arrow.
+- Add a new virtual optical disk image (ISO) file.
+- Open the ISO you downloaded previously in your Downloads folder.
+Then click Choose.
+- click Start.